-AVIA 5223 AEROSPACE HAZARD CONTROL AND ANALYSIS This course examine the modern aerospace work environment from a safety and health point of view.
+This course examines the modern aerospace work environment from a safety and health point of view.
 Hazard control of the various substances used in, on and around the airport property, as well as the substances used and carried on aircraft will be reviewed with respect to the proper handling, disposal and emergency procedures.
 A comprehensive review and understanding of EPA and OSHA policies and procedures is a fundamental tenet of this course.